Centre for Climate Resilience

 Green Research Network "BRaVE"

 The Green Research Network "Building Climate Resilience for a Vital Environment (BRaVE): Identification of Vulnerabilities, Indicators, and Implications for Actions" has started on November 1st, 2024.
+The kick-off event took place on 23 January, together with the President of the University, Prof. Dr Sabine Doering-Manteuffel.

 The aim of BRaVE is to develop interdisciplinary methods to identify climate-related vulnerabilities and to derive quantitative and/or qualitative indicators for the early identification of risks.
 This will be used to develop sustainable solutions to mitigate these risks.
 The vulnerabilities to be addressed cover a wide-range of disciplines at the CCR, including geoscientific, resource-economic, logistical, medical, social, political, and legal risks.